karlpokus/bengt/README.md

 # bengt
 A data wrangelig utility.
 A pretty stable work in progress.
+All computations are done client side for security reasons.

 # api
 `File` is a required `.csv`, concatenation is default.
 Separate columns by `,` and multiple inputs by `;`